-Periodically review and, in the Committee's discretion, recommend changes to the Trust's distributions policy to the Board for consideration.
+Periodically review and, in the Committee's discretion, recommend changes to the Trust's dividend policy to the Board for consideration.

-In conjunction with the Compensation and Governance Committee, annually review the appointment of the Chief Financial Officer (CFO) and other senior financial individuals within the Trust.
+In conjunction with the Governance Committee, annually review the appointment of the Chief Financial Officer (CFO) and other senior financial individuals within the Trust.